LinkTheCoder/LinkTheCoder/README.md

 <h2 align="center">✨ ABOUT ME ✨</h2>

 - 🐧 A job hunting **Front-End Developer**.
-I like to code and design websites, apps & create PC games.
-I'm also a digital artist.
+I like to code and design websites, apps & bots.

 - 👨🏻‍💻 Using tools & frameworks like Next, React, React Native Expo, PWA, TWA, Native PWA etc.